The Purple Carrot is a healthy meal subscription box that delivers raw, pre-measured ingredients and recipes to cook healthy, delicious vegan meals.

 Our three recipes this week.
 On-card information includes an estimated prep-time, number of servings, and a breakdown of the essential nutrition info (calories, fat, carbs, protein).
 The carb and protein ratio varied greatly from dish.
 The pics of prepared food below show one serving, unless otherwise noted.

 The recipes are really well designed, with most prep done ahead in a mise en place approach.
 Any items needed from your kitchen, whether food or cooking vessels, are set out separately.
 As far as ingredients, only olive oil and salt and pepper are needed.
 Ingredients are bolded for ease of recognition, and they even put ingredients in red font if they are divided and used in more than one spot in the recipe.
 Handy tips were worked into the text, like how to tell when a phase of cooking is done by smell or sound.
 They even have a hotline for phone or email help if you need it!

 All our food!
 The meals are bagged separately, with some large or delicate items labeled in individual packages.
 Because of the amount of vegetable ingredients used, many items are packed in separate bags.
 The labels don’t indicate which recipe the items go with, so you have to check the cards carefully when corralling your ingredients (maybe this is only an issue for people that obsessively photograph their ingredients, though).

-We enjoyed our Purple Carrot meals.
+Purple Carrot served up some nice flavors and lots of textural delight.
+I like the effort that has been put into creating creative and coherent vegetarian dishes, not just collections of veggies.
 The ingredients were very high quality, and the recipes were easy to prepare.
-The dishes didn’t wow us in the way the TB12 Performance Meals did (see our TB12 food box reviews), but they were solid.
-We also found a little to be desired in the way of protein content in a couple of the meals, and we would have welcomed some tofu, beans, or high-protein grains.
+We still prefer the TB12 Performance Meals (see our TB12 food box reviews), but these were pretty solid.
+We also found a little to be desired in the way of protein content in a couple of the meals, and we would have welcomed some extra food in the noodle dish!